[ Printer Friendly Version ] [ Report Abuse ]

 “Emelia, right?
 Jack’s sister?” he asks, in attempt to break the silence.

 Of course they’d know each other.
 Where else would Jack probably get his inspiration from?
 Most likely they’ve met in detention on numerous occasions.
 Jack probably watches him more than any fan girl.
-He’s probably more creepy than a fangirl, watching Albus execute his pranks, he probably takes notes for future reference.
+He’s probably creepier than a fangirl, watching Albus execute his pranks; he probably takes notes for future reference.

 Albus catches on.
 A small grin plays on the corner of his mouth.
 “How ever did you know?”